When it comes to recording vocals, there is so much to try and remember.

 They are also better for covering a wider surface area and will prevent plosives from being picked up from the microphone side.

 Finally, it’s a good idea to set yourself a budget before you begin shopping for a pop filter.
-Generally speaking, they are an inexpensive accessory, but pricing can vary dramatically from brand to brand.
+Generally speaking, they are inexpensive accessories, but pricing can vary dramatically from brand to brand.

-So, remember to look at the features your pop filter has to offer rather than the brand name associated with it.
+So, remember to look at the features your pop filter offers rather than its brand name.
 You may be surprised to learn that you can get a fantastic pop filter at a very reasonable price.

 If you’re looking for further explanation on how to make the most out of a pop filter, this video is for you.